SERVIR-WA/GALUP/training/3_idu/module.md

   The **Raster calculator** tool is used to individually weight and multiply proximity rasters together.

   The weighting formula that we will use is:
   ![Weight Equation](./img/WeightingEq.svg)

-  Where W is equal to the number of points in a cluster divded by the total number of points in all clusters.
+  Where W is equal to the number of points in a cluster divided by the total number of points in all clusters.

   Here is what our full equation looks like: